JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

    Gray{Float64}(0.4)  Gray{Float64}(0.6)
 ```

-Note that inf the definition of the image function we use the `PermutedDimsArray`  that creates a view such that the dimensions appear to be permuted.
+In the definition of `image`, we use `PermutedDimsArray` that creates a permuted view without making a copy.
 There is also the `permutedims` function that does the same but creates a copy.
-Now we can check if the function works as we wanted.
+Now we plot both images.

 ```julia
 # /scripts/example.jl